-The year of the Fire Monkey is one for trailblazers, which is great if you’re a leader!
+Do you consider yourself a leader?
 Continue on the path to growth and don’t let your own personal inhibitions stand in the way of your achievements.
 If you’re feeling extra ambitious, try moving off the beaten track.
 For example, get creative with new methods and ways of managing your team, dealing with workplace conflict, or simply try a new tact when handling difficult colleagues.
 There are always improvements that can be made, so never stop striving to be better than you were yesterday.

 If you’ve always been content with being the follower, perhaps it’s time that you reviewed your career goals and what it would take to actively pursue them.
 You could start by requesting more responsibilities at work, or look at areas where you can contribute more to the company.
 It’s also a good idea to assess your growth options in your current organisation.
 If you’re working in an MNC where requesting a move to a different region is a possibility, it may prove to be a great learning experience for you.
 And once the powers that be has deemed you worthy, you’ll definitely be allowed more freedom to test your mettle in new areas.